Lodin/iterator2d/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 A two-dimensional collection iterator for Rust.
-It add iteration ability for collection like matrices, where all data is stored in simple array but the two-dimensional access is need.
+It adds iteration ability for collection like matrices, where all data is stored in simple array but the two-dimensional access is need.